One journalist is chronicling San Quentin's huge COVID-19 outbreak—while locked inside

-On the top bunk of his cell in San Quentin State Prison, Kevin Sawyer has been chronicling one of the country’s fastest spreading coronavirus outbreaks on a Brother ML-300 typewriter.
+On the top bunk of his cell in San Quentin State Prison, Kevin Sawyer has been chronicling one of the country’s fastest-spreading coronavirus outbreaks on a Brother ML-300 typewriter.

 Sawyer, 56, is serving a 48-year-to-life sentence.
 He’s also associate editor of the San Quentin News, one of a small number of newspapers in the country produced entirely by incarcerated people.
 When California prisons went on lockdown in March, San Quentin prison officials suspended the newspaper’s operations.
 “Luckily,” he wrote on his typewriter soon after, “San Quentin State Prison hasn’t been faced with the challenge to maneuver through the crisis on the same scale that has overwhelmed the nation, at least not yet.
 But if COVID-19 does strike California’s oldest prison, the inmates there are doomed, because the state, like the rest of America, does not appear to have a viable plan to handle this kind of emergency.”